YarrowRen/SelfHentai/README.md

 ### Configuration
 1. Visit `http://localhost:5173/settings`
-2. Configure your ExHentai cookies and/or JM credentials
+2. Configure your ExHentai cookies
 3. Test the connection and save your settings
 4. Start syncing your favorites!